Japan's Hitachi says boss of rail unit to be based in Britain

 The company said in a statement that the new appointment would not mean the movement of a large number of employees.

 Train supply deals in Britain have been politically sensitive in the past.
-Three years ago a contract was awarded to Germany's Siemens AG (SIEGn.DE), resulting in hundreds of job losses in Britain.
+Three years ago a contract was awarded to Germany's Siemens AG, resulting in hundreds of job losses in Britain.